-->

 THE REVIEW:

-Ghost Rider: Spirit of Vengeance Wallpaper
+Ghost Rider: Spirit of Vengeance - Poster

 ADVANTAGE: (1) I genuinely liked most of the scenes between Nicolas and Idris, because these two fine actors added some much needed character and pathos into the proceedings, without it feeling like exposition.
 Also, for what he had to play with, I felt that Johnny Whitworth didn't do a bad job of 'hired goon with a twist' either.
 (2) The majority of the special effects in this flick were just great.
 I particularly liked the way 'The Rider' transformed whatever vehicle he was riding into some sort of flaming chariot, and I was looking forward to him going ice-skating sometime during this adventure, ha!
 (3) The intermediate animation segments were really nice to follow, lavishing this film with some artistic and cleverly constructed panache and charm.

 DISADVANTAGE: (1) The last film worked best by juxtaposing both the dark side and the light side in Johnny's character in tandem.
 But I am sad to say that this film has done away with this component completely, and was heightened more so because most of the supporting cast seemed very intense for the sheer hell of it.
-(2) On occasion I felt that the camera-man must have been pissed out of his head.
-Well, the screen seemed to shudder and tilt here and there for no apparent reason what so ever.
+(2) On occasion, I felt that the cameraman must have been pissed out of his head.
+Well, the screen seemed to shudder and tilt here and there for no apparent reason whatsoever.
 (3) The 'black-out' fighting scenes did not really work within the style of this movie.
 If anything, it took me out of the picture due to the abrupt nature of this 'effect'.
 (4) The concept behind this film was a good one to explore - the path of the devil and his son.
-However, this film explored this aspect in a very-fractured way, making this segment of the 'bigger picture' come across as a 'sub-plot' at best.
+However, this film explored this aspect in a very fractured way, making this segment of the 'bigger picture' come across as a 'sub-plot' at best.

-Ghost Rider: Spirit of Vengeance Scream
+Ghost Rider: Spirit of Vengeance - Art

 Did you read points 9 and 10 of my trivia splurge?
 Tut-Tut-Tut!
-The makers of this movie knew that there was something wrong with this film before its initial release, and this summation has been backed-up by my fellow filmic-elite too!
+The makers of this movie knew there was something wrong with this film before its initial release, and this summation has been backed up by my fellow filmic-elite too!
 Shame really.
 I have always liked 'Ghost Rider' as a character.
 And I was hoping that those with the 'cash to splash' would have liked him enough to do him some justice.

-Well, come on, the origin and the concept behind 'flame head' is good one to explore.
+Well, come on, the origin and the concept behind 'flame head' is a good one to explore.
 Nicolas Cage is a great actor.
 The special effects were up to par.
 All they needed was a decent script to propel this franchise into infamy and beyond!
 Agreed Nick?

 Hmmm?
 No comment.
 I feel ill, Bluurrrg!